TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/DatabaseStructure/Index.rst

   often dedicated PHP API's in the Core extension to manage entries of these tables, for instance the :ref:`Caching framework API <caching>`.

-- Tables that can be managed via the TYPO3 CMS backend, are shown in the List module and can be edited using :ref:`FormEngine <FormEngine>`.
+- Tables that can be managed via the TYPO3 backend, are shown in the List module and can be edited using :ref:`FormEngine <FormEngine>`.

 There are certain requirements for such managed tables:

 - The table must be configured in the :doc:`global TCA array <t3tca:Index>`.
-  This will tell TYPO3 CMS things like the table name, features you have configured, the fields of the table and how to render these in the backend, relations to other tables, etc.
+  This will tell TYPO3 things like the table name, features you have configured, the fields of the table and how to render these in the backend, relations to other tables, etc.